 - The Liquidation Account is submitted to the Master for examination.
 There are fourteen Masters' Offices in South Africa.
 The examination takes approximately 2 months.
 The Master will issue a query sheet setting out any further requirements prior to advertising the Liquidation and Distribution.

-- The Account is advertised in the Governement Gazette and newspaper.
+- The Account is advertised in the Governement Gazettee and newspaper.
 The Account lies open for 21 days for any objections to be made thereto.

 - If there are no objections the executor can finalise the estate; pay creditors; handover inheritance to heirs and transfer fixed property to heirs.